maria-ampleeva/bioinf-infra/README.md

 * Digital Video Interface(DVI) Port
 * Ethernet Port

+Usually every dot of connection may have its port (some identificator to manipulate with) + computer usually part of the network - so some private IP.
+I think its minimal number of ports, but it may be more.

 ### [0.4] What is the difference between http, https, ssh, and other protocols?
 In what sense are they similar?
 Name default ports for several data transfer protocols.